 - Pain and suffering after a Nevada injury or accident.

-There are no caps on “non-economic” damages in Nevada, except in a medical malpractice (professional negligence) case, as discussed below.
+There are no caps on “non-economic” damages in Nevada, except in a medical malpractice claim (professional negligence claim), as discussed below.

-In Nevada medical malpractice cases, non-economic damages such as pain and suffering are capped at $350,000.1 The $350,000 cap applies regardless of how many defendants are liable for an injury.
+Yes.
+In Nevada medical malpractice law cases, non-economic damages such as pain and suffering are capped at $350,000.1 The $350,000 cap applies in medical malpractice lawsuits regardless of how many defendants are liable for an injury.

-The cap was approved by Nevada voters as part of 2004’s “Keep Our Doctors in Nevada” ballot initiative (Question No. 3).
-The Nevada Supreme Court has upheld this cap as constitutional.2
+The cap was approved as a tort reform measure by Nevada voters as part of 2004’s “Keep Our Doctors in Nevada” ballot initiative (Question No. 3).
+The Nevada Supreme Court has upheld the constitutionality of this cap on non-economic damages from poor medical treatment.2

 It applies to all cases based on the professional negligence of a health care provider (such a doctor, chiropractor, nurse or hospital).